Malacath-92/Proxy-PDF-Maker/README.md

 #### Corner.Radius
 This is the radius of the corners, not that this affects the size of the cutting guides to avoid the guides overlapping the image once corners are clipped.

+#### Usage.Hint
+Tooltip shown to user when they hover the option, mainly useful for options that are valid for multiple games.

 ### Paper Size: Fit
 The `Fit` option for paper size will fit exactly `A` times `B` cards, without any margins whatsoever.
 The choice of `A` and `B` is made in the option that will appear below the `Paper Size` option once `Fit` is selected.
 Check out the preview for an idea of how this ends up.